hannanshah2004/QuantumBull/README.md

 ## CI/CD Pipeline
 The CI/CD pipeline automates deployment to AWS EC2 using Docker.
 GitHub Actions runs tests in containers and deploys the updated app upon successful builds.

-## EC2 Instance Limitations
+## EC2 & RDS Instance Limitations
 Due to memory and computational constraints on the EC2 instance, the full functionality of the application cannot be tested live on the website.
-However, you can [watch this video](#) showing the system in action.
+However, you can [watch this video](https://www.youtube.com/watch?v=your-video-id) showing the system in action.
 You can still navigate the website for an overview of the features.

+> **To link your YouTube video**, replace `your-video-id` in the above URL with the actual ID from your YouTube video link (e.g., `https://www.youtube.com/watch?v=your-video-id`).

 ## Docker Setup
 To run locally: